 - Ghalta, Primal Hunger cost less equal to the amount of power on the board.
 This makes it super easy to cast.
 And when it enters the battlefield it is a 12/12 with Trample.
 Scary!

 - Carnage Tyrant is a creature with Hexproof and with the ability of not being able to be countered.
 It is also a 7/6 with Trample for 6.
 Which is really efficient and a great way to counter Control decks.

 - Shifting Ceratops is another great card to play against Control strategies.
 It is a 5/4 for 4 with the ability of not being able to be countered.
 It also has protection from blues, as well as being able to gain reach, trample, or haste for 1 green.
 Great answer to many decks.

-These two cards are a part of the Ikoria set which presented really different abilities to the base game.
+These two cards are a part of the Ikoria set, which presented really different abilities to the base game.

 - Yidaro, Wandering Monster, on the other hand, is a part of a group of Cycling based cards that came out of that set.
-It has a really interesting mechanic of being able to be put from the graveyard to the battlefield when it has been cycled 4 times.
+It has a fascinating mechanic of being able to be put from the graveyard to the battlefield when it has been cycled 4 times.
 It also goes back into your library whenever you cycle it.
 This makes it easier to be cycled plenty of times.
-It also has haste and trample which makes it an impactful attacking creature whenever you manage to play it.
+It also has haste and trample, which makes it an impactful attacking creature whenever you manage to play it.

 #10 Thrashing Brontodon